zazuko/xrm-csvw-workflow/README.md

 ## Set up

 The `mappings` directory contains an example XRM mappings which define how the input CSV files get transformed to RDF.
-See the [expressive-rdf-mapper](https://github.com/zazuko/expressive-rdf-mapper) project for editing instructions.
+See our [product page](https://zazuko.com/products/expressive-rdf-mapper/) and the [documentation](https://github.com/zazuko/expressive-rdf-mapper) for editing instructions.

 The `input` directory contains said CSV file.